Skip to content

 Forward Intention

-Maintaining a psychological and physical commitment to moving forward through a problem, not retreating from it.
+Commitment to moving forward through a problem, not retreating.

 (Definition Only)